Experiential tourism in Willoq and Patacancha

 Holes, balls, looms, pots with boiling dyes, dye plants, and raw fibers all attract the attention of a tourist who visits it, really pass from the best to know the customs and traditions of this town, experiential tourism.

-The villagers welcome the visitor with songs and dances; it is striking that some wear white clothing with long sleeves of the same color.
+The villagers welcome the visitors with songs and dances; it is striking that some wear white clothing with long sleeves of the same color.

-In turn, the weavers do very well organized in a textile center of 260 artisans from other communities.
+The weavers are well organized in a textile center of 260 artisans from other communities.

-This tradition comes from generation to generation since the weavers learn from their mothers and teach their daughters in this same office.
+This tradition is passed down from generation to generation, as the weavers learn from their mothers and teach their daughters in the same office.

-The men perform similar roles, many of whom are porters on the Inca Trail to Machu Picchu, and many complete their workdays in this way.
-These men are solid characters and very well-fed, thanks to the green leaf of coca that Makes his texture resistant to the hard work involved in being a porter.
+The men perform similar roles.
+Many are porters on the Inca Trail to Machu Picchu and complete their workdays this way.
+These men are solid characters and very well-fed, thanks to the green leaf of coca that makes their texture resistant to the hard work involved in being porters.

-Every day of the week, the weavers’ place is active, but it is preferable to visit it on Saturdays when they have prepared to receive the travelers, where they can share ideas and customs.
+The weavers’ place is active every day of the week, but it is preferable to visit it on Saturdays when they have prepared to receive the travelers.
+There, they can share ideas and customs.

 It is imperative to know that the inputs to give color and life to their fabrics are obtained from plants in the area that provide accurate colors for their craftwork; their designs have a unique meaning.

-Cusco has another option for experiential tourism, Raqchi, another alternative for your experiential tourism in Cusco.
+Cusco has another option for experiential tourism, Raqchi, which is another alternative for your experiential tourism in Cusco.

 Inquire Now